kvriet/pneumatics/README.md

 # Design and build pneumatics projects

-This is the github repo behind the pneumatics website.
-You can find the website here: [https://kvriet.github.io/pneumatics/](https://kvriet.github.io/pneumatics/)
+This is the github repo behind the pneumatics design wiki.
+You can find the wiki here: [https://kvriet.github.io/pneumatics/](https://kvriet.github.io/pneumatics/)

 ## Licensing and Attribution